muhammad-magdy/BootstrapWPFApplication/README.md

-# BootstrapWPFApplication
+# Bootstrap WPF Application
-This repository is abootstrap for fast create wpf application
+This repository is a bootstrap for fast create wpf application using
+* Onion architecture.
+* Entity framework.
+* unit Of Work and Repository pattern.
+* Unity Container.
+* MVVM Light.
+* NLog.
+* UnitTest (Microsoft VisualStudio TestFramework).

 # Useful links
 The below links will help you to start learning WPF or to improve your application